hoodaddeveloper/Bootstrap-Sass-Mini-Project/README.md

 # Bootstrap-Sass-Mini-Project
-A simple static web page created with Bootstrap 5 and Sass.
+A simple landing page created with Bootstrap 5 and Sass.